EmoryUniversityTheoreticalBiophysics/SirIsaac/Installation.md

 ### Install SloppyCell

-As of February 2014, SirIsaac depends on the latest developer version of SloppyCell.
+As of 2018, SirIsaac depends on the latest developer version of SloppyCell.
 This software is available through a git repository.
 We describe here one typical way to download and